silverton-io/buz-docs/blog/snowplow-serverless-exploration/index.md

 After I set up Snowplow for a [NYC-based commercial real estate company](https://www.bisnow.com/), the VP of Technology (who is now @ Disney Streaming) pushed it further with a simple Lambda.
 Instead of being limited to Snowplow tracker protocol payloads, the Lambda function collected arbitrary payloads, reformatted them to be consistent with Snowplow [Self-Describing Events](https://docs.snowplow.io/docs/understanding-tracking-design/out-of-the-box-vs-custom-events-and-entities/#self-describing-events), and fired them into the Snowplow collector.
 It was efficient and effectively hands-off.
 And has come to mind ever since.

-I've more recently experienced the benefits of serverless event collection while at [6 River Systems](https://6river.com/data-driven-robotics-leveraging-google-cloud-platform-and-big-data-to-improve-robot-behaviors/) (now Shopify Logistics) when processing mission-critical data from robots all over the world.
+I've more recently experienced the benefits of serverless event collection while at [6 River Systems](https://6river.com/data-driven-robotics-leveraging-google-cloud-platform-and-big-data-to-improve-robot-behaviors/) (Shopify Logistics) when processing mission-critical data from robots all over the world.
 Data volumes from fulfillment systems are highly variable.
-One warehouse or distribution center will have a very different traffic pattern than another, and volume at spikes [through the roof during the Peak months](https://supplychaingamechanger.com/strategies-to-survive-the-peak-season-fulfillment-surge/).
+One warehouse or distribution center will have a very different traffic pattern than another, but all of them spike [through the roof during the Peak months](https://supplychaingamechanger.com/strategies-to-survive-the-peak-season-fulfillment-surge/).
 Over-provisioned static infrastructure in an industry where margins are already tight is a complete non-starter.

 **Serverless is a perfect fit for data collection and I'm convinced it is the way.**